 Through our collaboration with other schools and associations we have a tremendous number of resources to help us in our efforts toward accessibility, diversity, and unity.
 We strive to share these valuable resources with our community so that families from all backgrounds are welcomed, valued, affirmed, and equipped to succeed at AACS.
 We encourage you to view One Cure for Racism by D.H.
 Horton.
 "He addresses the reality of racism, the cure for racism, and biblical practices the church can employ to promote healing and unity among all ethnicities." —from RightNow Media's introduction

 Kingdom Unity Council

 To begin to fulfill our strategic planning goal to unify and enhance our mission-focused Christ-centered culture and community, The Kingdom Unity Council guides the school in its efforts to live within the unity of Christ.
-Explore the Kingdom Unity Council's biographies.
+The Council is made up of parents, school leaders, and administrators.

 AACS community members live out Matthew 22:37-40 in their interactions with one another and with the broader community.

 AACS community members experience oneness in Christ; all students feel welcomed, included, and respected.

 The AACS curriculum serves learners of diverse backgrounds, presents an inclusive historical perspective, and reflects the diversity of God’s world.